ojacoin/ojacoin/README.md

 Applications are the future need for higher efficiency and cost reduction.
 OJA is your solution for decentralized Payments.

 ### Efficiency
-OJA uses the NIST5 hash, which is chosen as the winning algorithm by the US Nation of Science competition.
+OJA coin uses the NIST5 hash, which is chosen as the winning algorithm by the US Nation of Science competition.
 Combination of security and mining efficiency were the key points taken into account.

 # Why NIST5?